 Refarmed: At acquisition date in 2022, the Group estimated the normalized EBITDA targets (significant unobservable inputs) for the 12-month periods following July 1, 2022, 2023 and 2024 and has determined that 120.0% of the target amount of EBITDA would be achieved and therefore 120.0% of target consideration would be payable.
 The estimated future cashflows were discounted to present value (Level 2 input).
-The Group paid the first earnout in 2023 principally as per original estimate, reduced the second earnout by approx.10.0% and maintained the third earnout as per original estimate.
-If the normalized EBITDA is higher/lower by 10.0%, holding all other variables constant, the fair value would be higher/lower by CHF 1.1 million.
+In 2024, the Group has paid the second earnout based on last year's estimate and reduced the last earnout to 85.0% achievement rate.
+As per December 31, 2024, the Group has recorded contingent consideration liabilities for Refarmed of CHF 4.6 million (December 31, 2023: CHF 12.4 million).
+In 2024, the Group has settled contingent consideration for Refarmed of CHF 5.3 million and recorded an income from revaluation of the contingent consideration liabilities of CHF 2.5 million in the financial result.

 DNIV: At acquisition date in 2022, the Group estimated the normalized EBITDA targets (significant unobservable inputs) for the 12-month periods following July 1, 2022 and 2023 and has determined that the target amount of EBITDA would be achieved and therefore target consideration would be payable.
 The estimated future cashflows were discounted to present value (Level 2 input).
-The Group paid the first earnout in 2023 of about 10.0% below original estimate and reduced the second earnout by approx. 25.0%.
+In 2024, the Group has postponed the second earnout period by one year.
 If the normalized EBITDA is higher/lower by 10.0%, holding all other variables constant, the fair value would be higher/lower by CHF 0.7 million.
+As per December 31, 2024, the Group has recorded contingent consideration liabilities for DNIV of CHF 1.0 million (December 31, 2023: 6.8 CHF million).
+The Group has not settled any contingent consideration for DNIV in 2024 and recorded an income from revaluation of the contingent consideration liabilities of CHF 6.3 million in the financial result.

 Georg Breuer: At acquisition date in 2022, the Group estimated the normalized EBITDA targets (significant unobservable inputs) for the 12-month periods following August 31, 2022 and 2023 and has determined that the target amount of EBITDA would be achieved and therefore target consideration would be payable.
 The estimated future cashflows were discounted to present value (Level 2 input).
 In addition, the earnout agreement includes a supplier target (retention of specific supplier).
 If such supplier would be lost during respective earn out period, the earnout amount respective earnout amount would be nil.
 The Group has paid the first earnout in January 2024 principally as per original estimate and maintained the second earnout estimate.
 If the normalized EBITDA is higher/lower by 10.0%, holding all other variables constant, the fair value would be higher/lower by CHF 0.3 million.

-During 2023, the Group has settled contingent considerations relating to the acquisitions of Bosung for an amount of CHF 3.8 million, Refarmed for an amount of CHF 6.4 million, DNIV for an amount of CHF 8.4 million and Acutest for an amount of CHF 0.4 million.
-The Group recorded net income from revaluation of contingent consideration liabilities of CHF 1.0 million in the financial result.
+As per December 31, 2024, the Group has recorded contingent consideration liabilities for Georg Breuer of CHF 2.9 million (December 31, 2023: CHF 5.0 million).
+In 2024, the Group has settled contingent consideration for Georg Breuer of CHF 2.5 million and recorded a loss from revaluation of the contingent consideration liabilities of CHF 0.3 million in the financial result.